 Mifflin County was one of the last counties that I visited in Pennsylvania.
 Truthfully, when I had looked up things to do there in the past, I hadn’t come up with much.
 So, I assumed this meant that there really wasn’t much to see in the area.
 However, I was wrong.

-While it might not have the acclaimed museums of Philadelphia or the rugged beauty of the Pennsylvania Wilds, Mifflin County, Pennsylvania, has a great mix of history, culture, and beauty that make it a perfect destination for a weekend getaway or brief respite on your trip to Harrisburg to State College.
+While it might not have the acclaimed museums of Philadelphia or the rugged beauty of the Pennsylvania Wilds, Mifflin County, Pennsylvania, has a great mix of history, culture, and beauty that make it a perfect destination for a weekend getaway in PA or brief respite on your trip to Harrisburg to State College.

 When you do head to Mifflin County, here are my top five picks for things to do in this overlooked county: